 Safeguarding land rights

-In order to address these problems, it is important that the rights of local and indigenous communities – especially women and young people – are recognised and respected, and that they play a greater role in policy and decision-making.
+In order to address these problems, it is important that the rights of Indigenous peoples and local communities– especially women and young people – are recognised and respected, and that they play a greater role in policy and decision-making.
 After all, they possess the necessary knowledge and experience for sustainable landscape management, with a view to adapting to the changing climate.

 Therefore, we work with local partner organisations to safeguard land ownership and access rights and to make local institutions more inclusive.